A. What documents do you need for the Visa

 - Once done, you will find the baggage area just behind the immigration counter.
 (E)

 As a precaution, I always take a picture of the Thai visa and the stapled departure card as soon as I get them back.
 It helps to have this information if you lose the stapled departure card or passport etc.

 The above photo shows the visa on arrival stamp.
 Note that it takes up one whole page on your passport.

 Q1.
 How long does the visa on arrival take?

 A. My wait times have ranged from 10 minutes to 2 hours.
 (Though in recent times – in 2017- they have become faster at this).
-It all depends how many flights from India and China arrive at the same time as yours.
-Check web services such as Flightaware for arrivals at the airport you are landing at (example: here are flights arriving at Suvarnabhoomi https://flightaware.com/live/airport/VTBS
+It all depends on how many flights from India and China arrive at the same time as yours.
+Check web services such as FlightAware for arrivals at the airport you are landing at (example: here are flights arriving at Suvarnabhumi https://flightaware.com/live/airport/VTBS

 ), If you find flights from China/India/parts of Africa and Central Asia landing just before your flight then be ready to wait longer.